 UnitTypes.jl

 In the presence of Julia's type-heavy UI, these two, good attempts feel misdirected and motivate this package's literal typing of units.
-The limitation is that UnitTypes does not have a catch-all unit representation.
-Only units that have been defined by one of the macros may be represented, and complex units may need to have additional methods written to correctly convert between units.
-See Temperature.jl for an example of manual unit conversion.
+Only units that have been defined by one of the macros may be represented with a named type.
+Arithmetic that produces a novel unit combination falls back to Catchall, which carries a dimension map but lacks a named type.
+Complex units may also need additional methods to correctly convert between units — see Temperature.jl for an example of manual unit conversion.

 Package macros and functions